Some college students might justify earning below-average grades by saying a graduate with a 2.2 GPA earns the same degree as someone with a 3.4 GPA.

 As a student, you should do everything you can to meet satisfactory academic progress requirements and keep yourself in good academic standing.

-Should you lose financial aid eligibility, find out how to regain it and work toward this goal.
+Should you lose financial aid eligibility, find out how to regain it, and work toward that goal.

-Although getting satisfactory academic progress back on track can be hard, with some patience, creativity, and a big reality check, it can be done.
+Although getting satisfactory academic progress back on track can be hard, with some patience, creativity, commitment and a big reality check, it can be done.